The Heartbreaking Truth About Easter Rabbits: Why Rabbits Should Never Be Holiday Gifts

 Consider having a fun rabbit themed family movie night!
 Pop some popcorn, grab your favorite bevies, a bowl of candy and a cozy blanket!

-When cooking your Easter feast, don’t forget to fix your bun a great holiday meal!
-This is the perfect time to serve some of those delicious early spring greens, fruits and veggies such as peas, broccoli, kale, arugula, cabbage, spinach, carrots, radishes, cilantro, celery, lettuce, pineapple and kiwi.
+When cooking your Easter feast, don’t forget to fix your rabbit a great holiday meal!
+This is the perfect time to serve some delicious early spring produce such as peas, broccoli, kale, arugula, cabbage, spinach, carrots (tops), radishes, cilantro, celery, and lettuce.

 Bunny’s Basket Ideas: